 In both cities you can enjoy a day’s activities of cultural interest and shopping carrying into the evening where you savour the delights of the Tuscan cuisine in a variety of places from the hustle and bustle of the fast moving pizzerias to fine dining of some of the top restaurants.

 Further afield lie the most beautiful and famous Tuscan cultural centres but within an easy drive of less than one hour are the towns of Arezzo home to the ceramicist family Della Robbia, Pisa with the learning tower, Lucca with her fine architecture, the towered city of San Gimignano, the Etruscan settlement of Volterra and its prized alabaster...
-Certaldo, Pienza, Montepulciano, just to mention a few.
+Certaldo, Pienza and the Orcia Valley, Montepulciano, just to mention a few.

 For a bucolic interlude